What Does SOS Really Stand For?

-When sending it the dashes are three times as longs as the dots to help distinguish between them.
-It is easy to remember and hard to misinterpret for anything else if you are familiar with the code.
+It is easy to remember and hard to misinterpret for anything else if you are even somewhat familiar with the code.

-Let's look at how this signal became the universal call for help and how exactly how one is sent.
+Let's look at how this signal became the universal call for help and exactly how one can send an "SOS."

 Other Related Articles: